 The vast majority of the church's income is from donations given by the members and congregation.
-Other income is derived mainly from the rent for the Caretaker's Flat and Cottage and also tax recovered on gift-aided donations.
+Other income is derived mainly from the rent for the Caretaker's Flat and Cottage, donations for use of our buildings, and tax recovered on gift-aided donations.